vitaly-t/manakin/docs/API.md

 ## Custom Methods

-You can implement your own methods with the input-output format consistent with that of the console methods, by using method `write`, which you get with any `require('manakin')` (with `global`, `local` or without).
+You can implement your own methods with the output format consistent with that of the console methods, by using method `write`, which you get with any `require('manakin')` (with `global`, `local` or without).

-The method takes two parameters:
+The method takes three parameters:

-* list of function arguments
+* _required:_ list of function arguments
-* standard color code - an integer between 0 and 256
+* _required:_ standard color code - an integer between 0 and 256
+* _optional:_ `false` (default) - write into `stdout`, `true` - write into `stderr`.

 If no valid color is specified, the method redirects to the default `console.log`